animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 ## Introduction

 Being associated with software development, we all have worked with a terminal at some in time.
-And what better than Linux when it comes to the that, the developer and community support, the speed and simplicity to name a few!
+And what better than Linux when it comes to the that, be it developer and community support, be it the speed or simplicity!
 But, if we work in a personal/commercial setup, we might just have access to a machine with Microsoft Windows on it.
 Thereby limiting the options, either install Ubuntu on dual-boot or setup a VM within the windows machine, but both have quite a few pros and cons and might or might not be feasible for everyone.

 In the past, Microsoft brought in the support for Linux within Windows OS with Windows Subsystem for Linux (WSL).
 With this, a dual-boot where we lose access to elements of Windows environment or a VM that potentially uses way too many resources of your machine.
 In this article, we will be talking about setting up WSL with Windows 10/11 and setup a basic environment.